-Under Nevada law, intentional infliction of emotional distress occurs when a Nevada plaintiff suffers severe distress as the result of a defendant’s intentional and wrongful actions.
-This can give the plaintiff a cause of action to sue for money damages.
+Under Nevada law, intentional infliction of emotional distress occurs when you suffer severe distress as the result of someone’s intentional and wrongful actions.
+This can give you grounds to sue for money damages.

 To be actionable, the defendant’s conduct must be extreme and outrageous.1 Indeed, intentional infliction of emotional distress is sometimes referred to as the “tort of outrage.”